 “Issues” reported about this screen are there but in our opinion somewhat exaggerated or taken out of context.
 We didn’t find the text rendering to be problematic in real normal use, absolutely not an issue for gaming and multimedia as the target uses.
 The fans were quiet really and unless you have a super quiet room and system those shouldn’t be a problem.
 The lack of 10-bit support for the max 175Hz refresh rate is really a non-issue for most uses.
-The panel coating is a strange one as while it’s true that a brighter room environment does reduce the black levels and make them look greyer, the alternative if you think about it would be living with a fully glossy coating and far more reflections.
-Our personal opinion is that the coating is fine, and actually we were impressed by its impressive reflection handling.
+The panel coating is a strange one as while it’s true that a brighter room environment does reduce the black levels (caused actually by the QD layer and lack of a polarizer) and can make them look greyer, the alternative if you think about it would be living with a fully glossy coating which can help a bit (but not fully) but would cause far more reflections.
+Our personal opinion is that the coating is fine, and actually we were quite impressed by its impressive reflection handling.
 We’d rather have that than a glossy reflective panel really, and this is coming from someone who’s been using the LG 42C2 for a couple of months on the desk.
-OLED has never been brilliant in brighter rooms anyway, and for optimal experience for HDR content, where you really do want those deepest blacks, a darker room is recommended for the content and then avoids this issue anyway.
+OLED, and especially QD-OLED, has never been brilliant in brighter rooms anyway, and for optimal experience for HDR content, where you really do want those deepest blacks, a darker room is recommended for the content and then avoids this issue anyway.

 So for PC gaming and HDR it really is an excellent display.
 Away from gaming the screen has a balance of or pros and cons.
 The size, resolution and format are very nice and comfortable for general work, split screen multi-tasking and everything else.
 Thankfully we’ve started the QD-OLED monitor journey with a decent, popular size option and not something like a 21″ 1080p option.
 The OLED protection measures are a bit annoying in places, and you’ve always got that niggle in the back of your mind when using an OLED panel for static content.
 If you’re primary use is going to be for this kind of work, maybe an LCD screen would be better.
 There’s strong claims from Samsung and Dell when it comes to QD-OLED image retention and warranties, but it’s really too early to tell if these claims will be realised.